 IOTA offers a green alternative to energy-intensive DLTs, as its lightweight design enables low-powered Internet of Things (IoT) devices to participate in the network.
 Recent energy benchmarking tests conducted by IOTA demonstrate that a single transaction on the upcoming IOTA 2.0 prototype requires as little energy as lighting one festive light for just a second.
 Additionally, the IOTA protocol is continuously being optimized, meaning that its energy consumption keeps decreasing over time.
 Measurements of current research prototypes already demonstrate significant improvements in the current version of the public network.

 The low energy consumption of IOTA makes it a crucial factor when used in environmental and sustainability projects, as the solution itself does not become part of the problem.
 Recent research by The Harris Poll for Google Cloud shows that, although companies prioritize sustainability goals and more than a third of the surveyed senior executives say they are using measurement tools to track sustainability progress, 56% of them admit that their companies are guilty of greenwashing.
-Projects like DMRV and Dig_IT, with IOTA at their core, are leading movers towards a future of transparent, accurate, and accountable sustainability work.
+Projects like DMRV and Dig_IT, with IOTA at their core, are leading movers toward a future of transparent, accurate, and accountable sustainability work.

 No papers needed: Secure cross-border processes for global logistics and supply chains

 The trust infrastructure enabled by IOTA is indispensable in any scenario that requires data to be shared among different organizations.
 Consequently, IOTA offers a great advantage for supply chain projects, where collaboration and trust between different actors such as traders, governments, logistics companies, and end-consumers are key.
 Providing a shared single source of truth and a trusted ledger that doesn’t allow any uploaded information to be secretly tampered with, the IOTA Tangle ensures that everyone can trust that any information is original.
-In addition, the information owner can define which actors should have access to what information, which enables selected sharing of data without the necessity to disclose any unwanted information.
+In addition, the information owner can define which actors should have access to what information, which enables the selected sharing of data without the necessity to disclose any unwanted information.

 This technology is put into practice in the Trade Logistics Information Pipeline (TLIP) project in cooperation with TradeMark East Africa.
 In the pursuit of digitizing export processes to improve efficiency as well as cutting costs and delays, this system is currently being tested with actors involved in international trade in Kenya and Uganda.
 Important trade documents are anchored on the Tangle and shared with relevant actors in destination countries.
 This project is a guiding light for breaking down silos in the global trade supply chain and is the model that IOTA intends to engage with governments worldwide to become a standard for trade information exchange between border agencies.